 TRABOLSI | LEVY | GABBARD LLP handles all types of legal issues related to divorce in California, such as:

 - Uncontested divorce

 - Legal separation

 We dedicate our efforts to help you settle your divorce without protracted and stressful litigation.
-However, in cases where it becomes necessary, our attorneys are highly-experienced trial attorneys who will aggressively protect you and your family’s rights.
+However, in cases where it becomes necessary, our Los Angeles divorce attorneys are highly-experienced trial lawyers who will aggressively protect the rights of you and your family.

 Make Sure You Meet the Requirements

 Before you can file for divorce in California, you will need to verify that you and your spouse meet the following requirements: